Table of contents

 The most noticeable distinction is that team professional services give clients the tools to manage technology more effectively.
 In contrast, managed services solutions providers are in charge of overseeing daily usage.

 For instance, you may pay a professional service company to train your personnel utilizing a new accounting program.
 However, while many professional service providers offer problem-solving sessions and continuous training, the clients will manage and use the accounting software.
-However, managed service companies would continuously use the tool.
+However, managed it services companies would continuously use the tool.
 (Depending on where your offers fall on the offer continuum, managed services solutions will vary in their level of involvement.)

 2) Set Scope vs Continuous